Ermita: Upscale neighborhood, City Beautiful movement

-Second World War (1942–1945)

-In February 1945, during the 1945 Battle of Manila, Ermita was the scene of some of the most horrific massacres that occurred during the Second World War.
-The wife and four children of future President Elpidio Quirino were murdered in Ermita, as was Supreme Court Associate Justice Anacleto Diaz.
+Manila Massacre

+During World War II, being an administrative and social heart of Manila, the district became the primary stage of the Battle of Manila and Manila Massacre and the subsequent destruction of the district's architectural heritage.

+Ermita was the site of documented atrocities during the final weeks of the battle.
+Some of which were the rounding up of hundreds of women from surrounding neighborhoods who were then raped at the Bayview hotel, the detonation of mines and grenades at the dining hall of St. Paul's College where hundreds of civilians are taking refuge followed by a machine-gun fire on those trying to escape, and the burning of the German Club despite being a neutral site for European expatriates.
+Among the prominent victims who were executed in the district during the Manila Massacre include the wife and four children of future President Elpidio Quirino, the Supreme Court Associate Justice Anacleto Diaz and his sons.

+The entire national collections of the National Museum, which are placed at the Legislative Building and the Bureau of Science Building for safekeeping, were destroyed when during the war.
+The buildings, instruments, and records of the Manila Observatory, which was originally built in Ermita in the 1890s, were all destroyed during the battle.
+This ended its function as the official government weather bureau.

+As the Americans approach in February 1945, the Japanese Admiral Sanji Iwabuchi defied General Yamashita's orders to evacuate and instead turned the south of Manila (including Ermita) into a fortress.
+The Japanese used the neoclassical concrete buildings in the district such as the University of the Philippines and the Legislative Building as a reinforced bunkers.
+Because the Japanese were entrenched in these thick-walled structures, General MacArthur eventually authorized the use of heavy artillery which resulted in the systematic leveling of almost every landmark in the district.

 Between 68% and 85% of Ermita was destroyed during the Battle of Manila, with an estimated total of 100,000 Filipino civilians killed within the city.

-Post-war era (1946–present)
+Postwar, transformation to commercial district

 After the war, the district slowly transformed from a residential area into a commercial area as the upper classes moved to other cities such as Quezon City and Makati.
 Ermita was rebuilt after the devastation of the war.
 University life remained vibrant therein.
 However, as decades passed, Ermita started earning a reputation as the red-light district of Manila.
 During the first term of Mayor Alfredo Lim, 1992–1998, efforts were made to "clean up" Ermita's image and reputation.
 However, a local city ordinance prohibiting the establishment of motels, lodging houses, and other similar establishments was later declared unconstitutional by the Supreme Court.
 Nightlife in the area dwindled, though it later picked up with the help of the emergence of the nearby Malate district and the Roxas Boulevard revitalization efforts along Manila Bay.